-Make-Up – Don’t use your make up and toiletries past the expiration date for the most effectiveness.
-I have a post that shares how you can quickly go through your make-up by writing the expiration or purchase date on the container, also check out the Expiration Date Printable in that same post, then print it out for reference.
+Make-Up – I would recommend not using your make up and toiletries past the expiration date for the most effectiveness.
+You can usually tell when make-up is getting old.
+I have a post that shares how you can quickly go through your make-up by writing the expiration or purchase date on the container.
+Also check out the Expiration Date Printable in that same post, then print it out for reference.
 Tape it to the inside of your medicine cabinet.

-Broken Items – Gather all the broken items throughout your house and either toss them or give yourself a week to fix them.
+Broken Items – Gather all the broken items throughout your house and either toss them or give yourself a timeline to fix them.
+I would suggest giving yourself 1-3 weeks.
 Whatever is not fixed at that point, toss it.

 Writing Tools – Toss pens, pencils, markers, highlighters, or colored pencils that no longer work.
-There is nothing more aggravating than going through a number of pens before you find one that works (my kids put them back in the drawer even when they don’t work.)
+There is nothing more aggravating than going through a number of pens before you find one that works.
+My kids had a habit of putting them back in the drawer even when they no longer worked.

 Old Linens – Towels, sheets, pillowcases, table cloths, and blankets that are stained and frayed can be given to an animal shelter.
+Others can be used for rags or tossed.
 Don’t use linens that you wouldn’t want your guests to use.

-Craft Supplies – I have a rule that if I haven’t used a craft supply in 2 years, I donate it to someone I know will use it.
+Craft Supplies – I have a rule that if I haven’t used a craft supply in 2 years, I either use it or donate it to someone who will.
 This can be hard for me since I craft all the time but I need to make space for the things I really use.
+I’ve also stopped purchasing supplies unless I have a use in mind for them.
 Toss the things that aren’t of any worth and donate the rest.

-Hair Accessories – Stretched out and broken elastics, too small accessories, and stained or ripped fabric accessories can all be tossed.
+Hair Accessories – Stretched out and broken elastics can be tossed.
+So can stained or ripped fabric accessories.
+Too small or large accessories can be donated.

-Hardware – If you no longer have the item for the extra hardware, it hasn’t been used in a couple years, or it’s rusted, it’s time to get rid of it.
+Hardware – If you no longer have the item for the extra hardware you can probably get rid of it.
+If it hasn’t been used in a couple years or it’s rusted then it’s also time to get rid of it.

 Plastic Dishware – Quickly check your containers to make sure they all have lids, are not stained, or warped.
-Toss the ones you need to.
+Toss the ones that don’t have a match.

-Try to declutter these things from your home in the next couple days or over the weekend.
+Try to declutter these things from your home in the next couple days or week.
 It’s a great start, along with last week’s post, to decluttering your whole house.